Estimation of stature in a young adult Indian population using the Carrea's index

 Keywords:

-Forensic Odontology, Stature, Carrea’s Index, Dental ArchAbstract
+Forensic Odontology, Stature, Carrea’s Index, Dental Arch

-Estimation of stature is an important tool in forensic examination especially in unknown, highly decomposed, fragmentary and mutilated human remains.
+The stature or height of an individual is useful for assisting in forensic identifications.
+Teeth can act as a valuable tool for stature estimation when only the skull is available.
 Carrea’s index estimates the stature of a person from the dimensions of lower anterior teeth.
-The aim of this study was to check the reliability of the Carrea’s index in Indian population.
-Data was collected from the plaster models of 125 undergraduate students for examination, each hemiarch was considered separately equaling 250 inferior hemi-arches, which were divided according to the dental alignment into normal, crowded and diastema and the measurements were made with a ‘divider caliper’.
-A statistically significant difference between the types of dental arch was obtained for both males and females where normal dentition (94.03%) obtained the highest success rates for males and crowded dentition (87.87%) for females.
+The aim of this study was to assess the reliability of the Carrea’s index in an Indian population.
+Data was collected from plaster models of 125 undergraduate students for examination.
+Each hemiarch was considered separately equaling 250 inferior hemi-arches, which were divided according to the dental alignment into normal, crowded and diastema and the measurements (Arch and Chord) were made with a ‘divider caliper’.
+A statistically significant difference between the types of dental arch was obtained for both males and females with regards to the different dental alignments; where normal dentition (94.03%) obtained the highest success rates for males and crowded dentition (87.87%) for females.
 Statistically significant differences were also found between the types of arches for both right and left side (p<0.001; p=0.004).
-The presence of diastema on the other hand, reduced the success rates when compared in terms of both gender and side of the arch.
-It was concluded that the Carrea´s index is a reliable method for height estimation in arches with normal and crowded dentitions, useful for both genders, and for both right and left side of the arch.
-However, the method was not reliable for hemiarches with diastema.Downloads
+The presence of diastema reduced the success rates when compared in terms of both sex and side of the arch.
+It was concluded that the Carrea ́s index is a reliable method for height estimation in arches with normal and crowded dentitions, useful for both sexes, and for both right and left side of the arch.
+However, the method was not reliable for hemiarches with a diastema.

 Published